Gulf of Mexico: Hydrology

+The Loop Current flows northward between Cuba and the Yucatán Peninsula.

 Circulation of water in and through the Gulf is part of the larger circulation patterns of the Atlantic Ocean.
-Water flows into the Gulf from the Caribbean Sea through the Yucatan Channel as the Yucatan Current, and exits to the North Atlanic Ocean through the Florida Straits as the Florida Current, which becomes the Gulf Stream.
+Water flows into the Gulf from the Caribbean Sea through the Yucatan Channel as the Yucatan Current, and exits to the North Atlantic Ocean through the Florida Straits as the Florida Current, which becomes the Gulf Stream.
 Movement through the two straits is confined to the upper layers of ocean water, as the Yucatan Strait has a maximum depth of only 1800 m, while the Florida Straits has a maximum depth of only 900 m.

 The Yucatan Current fills most of the Yucatan Channel to a depth of up to 800 m, with a maximum flow of 120 cm per second.
 There are weaker countercurrents along the coasts of Cuba and Yucatan and below the main current.
-The average volumetric flow rate through the Yucatan Channel varied between 15.8 and 28.1 Sverdrups (hectometers per second) from 1999 to 2013.
+The average volumetric flow rate through the Yucatan Channel varied between 15.8 and 28.1 Sverdrups (1 cubic hectometer per second) from 1999 to 2013.
 The Florida Current fills all of the Florida Straits (at approximately 81°W, between the lower Florida Keys and Cuba) to a depth of 800 m, with a maximum flow of 110 cm per second.
 The average volumetric flow rate through the Florida Straits varied between 27.2 and 27.9 Sverdrups.

 The Yucatan Current is connected to the Florida Current by an anti-cyclonic (clockwise) loop of variable size, the Loop Current.
 The Loop Current may extend into the northeastern part of the Gulf, and may flow over the continental shelf along the west coast of the Florida peninsula.
 The Loop Current is as strong as the Gulf Stream and dominates the Gulf.
 Anti-cyclonic and cyclonic (anti-clockwise) rings or eddies are shed from the Loop Current and move into the western Gulf.
 Cyclonic and anti-cyclonic eddies form pairs, and such pairs of eddies often dominate circulation in the western Gulf.